tavo0610/aws-inventroy/README.md

 # aws-inventroy
 Script to get inventory of specific services in AWS

-Steps:
+Requirements:
+- You have to have an AWS account set up by deafult

-1.- pip3 install boto3
+- pip3 install boto3

+Instrucctions

-2.- python3 get_inventroy.py
+- python3 get_inventroy.py